Denial-of-service attack: Firewalls

-In the case of a simple attack, a firewall could have a simple rule added to deny all incoming traffic from the attackers, based on protocols, ports, or the originating IP addresses.

-More complex attacks will however be hard to block with simple rules: for example, if there is an ongoing attack on port 80 (web service), it is not possible to drop all incoming traffic on this port because doing so will prevent the server from serving legitimate traffic.
+In the case of a simple attack, a firewall can be adjusted to deny all incoming traffic from the attackers, based on protocols, ports, or the originating IP addresses.
+More complex attacks will however be hard to block with simple rules: for example, if there is an ongoing attack on port 80 (web service), it is not possible to drop all incoming traffic on this port because doing so will prevent the server from receiving and serving legitimate traffic.
 Additionally, firewalls may be too deep in the network hierarchy, with routers being adversely affected before the traffic gets to the firewall.
-Also, many security tools still do not support IPv6 or may not be configured properly, so the firewalls often might get bypassed during the attacks.
+Also, many security tools still do not support IPv6 or may not be configured properly, so the firewalls may be bypassed during the attacks.

 Routers

-Similar to switches, routers have some rate-limiting and ACL capability.
+Similar to switches, routers have some rate-limiting and ACL capabilities.
 They, too, are manually set.
-Most routers can be easily overwhelmed under a DoS attack.Nokia SR-OS using FP4/FP5 processors offers DDoS protection.
-Nokia SR-OS also uses big data analytics based Nokia Deepfield Defender for DDoS protection.Cisco IOS has optional features that can reduce the impact of flooding.
+Most routers can be easily overwhelmed under a DoS attack.
+Nokia SR-OS using FP4 or FP5 processors offers DDoS protection.
+Nokia SR-OS also uses big data analytics-based Nokia Deepfield Defender for DDoS protection.
+Cisco IOS has optional features that can reduce the impact of flooding.

 Switches

 Most switches have some rate-limiting and ACL capability.
-Some switches provide automatic and/or system-wide rate limiting, traffic shaping, delayed binding (TCP splicing), deep packet inspection and Bogon filtering (bogus IP filtering) to detect and remediate DoS attacks through automatic rate filtering and WAN Link failover and balancing.
+Some switches provide automatic or system-wide rate limiting, traffic shaping, delayed binding (TCP splicing), deep packet inspection and bogon filtering (bogus IP filtering) to detect and remediate DoS attacks through automatic rate filtering and WAN Link failover and balancing.
 These schemes will work as long as the DoS attacks can be prevented by using them.
 For example, SYN flood can be prevented using delayed binding or TCP splicing.
 Similarly, content-based DoS may be prevented using deep packet inspection.
-Attacks originating from dark addresses or going to dark addresses can be prevented using bogon filtering.
+Attacks using Martian packets can be prevented using bogon filtering.
 Automatic rate filtering can work as long as set rate thresholds have been set correctly.
-Wan-link failover will work as long as both links have DoS/DDoS prevention mechanism.
+WAN-link failover will work as long as both links have a DoS prevention mechanism.

 Blocking vulnerable ports

-For example, in an SSDP reflection attack; the key mitigation is to block incoming UDP traffic on port 1900 at the firewall.
+Threats may be associated with specific TCP or UDP port numbers.
+Blocking these ports at the firewall can mitigate an attack.
+For example, in an SSDP reflection attack, the key mitigation is to block incoming UDP traffic on port 1900.

+Blocking based on TTL

+Blocking specific Time to live (TTL) values based on the network path length can be a viable option for blocking spoofed attacks.